elbowz/wyw/README.md

 ### Services

-All microservices are visible by eureka [http://localhost:8761/sose/](http://localhost:8761/sose/)
+All microservices are visible by eureka [localhost:8761](http://localhost:8761) and [localhost:8761/eureka/apps](http://localhost:8761/eureka/apps) for display what others microservices can see (xml format).

 ### Frontend